felias-fogg/RescueAVR/README.md

 For small ATtinys, the wiring is straight forward because they use serial programming, where you need only few cables.
 A Fritzing diagram for an ATtinyX5 looks as follows.
 ![ATtinyX5 Fritzing sketch](RescueAVR-tinyX5_breadboard.png)

 Similarly, the wiring for an ATtinyX4 is quite simple as well.
-As you can see, one needs just 2 data lines (SDI, SDO), one clock line (SCI), one control libe (SII), and in addition one has to switch the RESET line and the Vcc line.
+As you can see, one needs just 2 data lines (SDI, SDO), one clock line (SCI), one control line (SII), and in addition one has to switch the RESET line and the Vcc line.
 ![ATtinyX4 Fritzing sketch](RescueAVR-tinyX4_breadboard.png)

 For an ATmegaX8 MCU, the wiring is much more involved.
 Instead of 2 data lines, one clock line as well as three control lines (SII, RESET and Vcc), one has to deal with 8 data lines, one clock line, and 9 control lines!
 This may look like as in the following Fritzing diagram.